chartjs/chartjs-plugin-annotation/README.md

         // Whether the label is enabled and should be displayed, default is false.
         enabled: true,

-        // Text to display in label - default is null.
-Provide an array to display values on a new line.
+        // Content to display in label - default is null.
+It could be a text, an array of text or an image.
+Provide an array to display texts on a new line.
         content: "Test label",

+        // The ratio to apply to the size of the image, configured as content, default is 1 (size maintained as is).
+        // It is used only when the content is an image.
+        resizeRatio: 0.5,

         // Rotation of label, in degrees, or 'auto' to use the degrees of the line, default is 0.
         rotation: 90,